Length weight calculation (window)

 Fixed weigth

-Enter the length weight you want the rules on the line to GIF.
+Enter the length weight of the goods you want the rules in the row to produce.
 Enter Fixed weigth in kilograms (kg).
 Enter Fixed weigth or kg/m.

+Moves the rows up or down.
+Opter checks the rules from the top down in the table.
 You can use the arrow buttons to move a row up or down, so that you get the rules in the order you want.
-Opter checks the rules from top to bottom of the table.

 See also